-David Brooks, in his new best seller, The Road to Character, draws a sharp distinction between what he calls the résumé virtues - the achievements and skills that bring success - and the eulogy virtues, the ones that are spoken of at funerals: the virtues and strengths that make you the kind of person you are when you are not wearing masks or playing roles, the inner person that friends and family recognise as the real you.
+David Brooks, in his bestselling book, The Road to Character, draws a sharp distinction between what he calls the résumé virtues - the achievements and skills that bring success - and the eulogy virtues, the ones that are spoken of at funerals: the virtues and strengths that make you the kind of person you are when you are not wearing masks or playing roles, the inner person that friends and family recognise as the real you.

 Brooks relates this distinction to the one made by Rabbi Joseph Soloveitchik in his famous essay, The Lonely Man of Faith.
-There he speaks of Adam I - the human person as creator, builder, master of nature imposing his or her will on the world - and Adam II, the covenantal personality, living in obedience to a transcendent truth, guided by a sense of duty and right and the will to serve.
+This essay speaks of "Adam I" - the human person as creator, builder, master of nature imposing his or her will on the world - and "Adam II", the covenantal personality, living in obedience to a transcendent truth, guided by a sense of duty and right and the will to serve.

 Adam I seeks success.
-Adam II strives for charity, love and redemption.
-Adam I lives by the logic of economics: the pursuit of self-interest and maximum utility.
-Adam II lives by the very different logic of morality where giving matters more than receiving, and conquering desire is more important than satisfying it.
+Adam II strives for charity, love, and redemption.
+Adam I lives by the logic of economics - the pursuit of self-interest and maximum utility.
+Adam II lives by the very different logic of morality, where giving matters more than receiving, and conquering desire is more important than satisfying it.
 In the moral universe, success, when it leads to pride, becomes failure.
 Failure, when it leads to humility, can be success.